-In today's email we take a deep dive into the Reserve Bank governor's final new conference.
+In today's email we find a landmine for the incoming Reserve Bank governor to defuse.

 The old guard still running the Reserve Bank are in no mood to cut interest rates, but new Governor Adrian Orr will face pressure from the Government and some economists to cut when he arrives in just over six weeks as inflation remains stubbornly at the bottom end of the bank's target band.

 The Reserve Bank has held its official cash rate at 1.75 percent as expected, and has forecast it won't need to hike interest rates until 2020 and 2021, and then only slowly, because inflation pressures were moderate.

 In today's email we asked whether the economy is getting closer to its increasingly hard to define "speed limit".